 Welcome!—whether you’ve clicked your way here intentionally or landed on this page as a result of some rabbit-hole internet pursuit, I am happy that you’ve found your way to my website.

 This is the About page—that page where I need to talk about myself, something that I honestly find incredibly awkward and contrived without being able to ask questions of you in return.
 There’s nothing I would like more than to be able to meet you at the door, invite you in with an offer of a cup of coffee or tea, and sit down and get to know you better.
-Nevertheless, I suspect the reason that you’re here is to learn more about me, Raven Quill Literary Agency, or writing craft in general, and so I am afraid I must endure the awkward and just get to it.
+Nevertheless, I suspect the reason that you’re here is to learn more about me, The Tobias Literary Agency, or writing craft in general, and so I am afraid I must endure the awkward and just get to it.

 I’ll spare you mundane childhood details, other than the fact that I am an only child and grew up with many imaginary friends, some created and some drawn from books I loved.
 Like so many other writers, I was an avid reader with an active imagination, and it seemed I always had a book nearby and was chipping away at some story or another in my head.